graphile/crystal/examples/forum/tutorial.md

 );
 ```

-The Postgres [`CREATE TYPE`](https://www.postgresql.org/docs/current/static/sql-createtype.html) command will let you create a custom type in your database which will allow you to do some cool things!
-You can create a [composite type](https://www.postgresql.org/docs/9.6/static/rowtypes.html) which is basically a typed object in GraphQL terms.
-You can create a [range type](https://www.postgresql.org/docs/current/static/rangetypes.html) which represents exactly what you might think.
-You can also create an [enum type](https://www.postgresql.org/docs/current/static/datatype-enum.html), which is what we did here.
+The Postgres [`CREATE TYPE`](https://www.postgresql.org/docs/current/static/sql-createtype.html) command will let you create a custom type in your database which will allow you to do some really cool things.
+You can create a [composite type](https://www.postgresql.org/docs/9.6/static/rowtypes.html) which is basically a typed object in GraphQL terms, you can create a [range type](https://www.postgresql.org/docs/current/static/rangetypes.html) which represents exactly what you might think, or you can create an [enum type](https://www.postgresql.org/docs/current/static/datatype-enum.html) which is what we did here.

 Enum types are a static set of values, you *must* use one of the string values that make up the enum in any column of the enum’s type.
 Having this type is useful for us, because we want our forum posts to have one, or none, topics so user’s may easily see what a post is about.